3 Cheese Spinach Ravioli and Sage Butter Sauce

-00 flour - 100 grams per person (Total 400 grams.
-I made this much so I could freeze some for later) and extra flour on the side for rolling.
+- 400 grams 00 flour 100 grams per person (Total 400 grams.
+I made this much so I could freeze some for later) and reserve a little extra flour on the side for rolling.

-olive oil - 1 teaspoon per 100 grams of flour (total of 4 teaspoons)
+- 4 teaspoon olive oil 1 teaspoon per 100 grams of flour (total of 4 teaspoons)

-water - use large pot and add enough to boil noodles (add salt)
+- water use large pot and add enough to boil noodles

 3 Cheese Spinach Filling

-spinach - 2 cup fresh or can use frozen 1/2 cup
+- 2 cups spinach 2 cup fresh or can use frozen ½ cup (drained well)

 Sage Butter Sauce

-garlic - 1-2 cloves sliced thinly or minced (whatever you prefer)
+- 1-2 cloves garlic peeled and sliced thinly or minced (whatever you prefer)

-sage - 8 fresh leaves or 1 teaspoon dried
+- 8 leaves sage fresh or 1 teaspoon dried ground sage leaves

 If using your strong muscles, hands and a rolling pin, you are going to have to put some time and muscles into getting your pasta paper thin and into the shape of a rectangle.
-If your blow under your pasta sheet and it ruffles, you have the correct thickness.
+Keep moving dough and rolling out in all directions.
+You should be able to almost see though the pasta.

-Stuff the ravioli: Flour your working surface with 00 flour.
-Take one of your pasta sheets that you rolled through the pasta maker until the level #7 and trim up the edges so that it is a rectangle.
+Flour your working surface with 00 flour.
+Take one of your pasta sheets you rolled through the pasta maker until the level #7.
+Trim up the edges so that it is a long rectangle.
 Place about 1 teaspoon of the 3 cheese spinach every 2 inches apart on the the ravioli sheet on one side of the pasta sheet.
-Brush your egg wash around each section of filling as this is the glue to help it stick.
+Brush your egg wash around each section of filling.
+This is the glue to help the 2 sheets of pasta to stick together.
 Next fold over the sheet of pasta in half lengthwise.
-Gently press starting on one side nearest to the ravioli filling outward get out all of the air and press outwards to seal around edges.
+Gently press starting on one side nearest to the ravioli filling outward get out all of the air.
+Press outwards to seal around edges.
 Continue you on with the rest making sure to get out all of the air so they do not burst in the cooking process.
 Next cut ravioli into segments- I used a round cookie cutter to perform this task.
 I do not have a ravioli press or maker or attachment for my pasta maker.
-Sigh :( (You will want to flour your dish before you set your raviolis on it to prevent sticking)
+Lucky you, if you have one You will want to flour your dish before you set your assembled raviolis on it to prevent sticking.

 Add your cooked 3 cheese spinach ravioli to your dish drizzle with a little sage butter sauce and top with grated parmesan cheese.
 Enjoy!